-Analytics 360 publisher integrations with Ad Manager – AdSense and Ad Exchange (AdX) – rely on inter-tag communication to synchronize logged IDs.
+Analytics 360 publisher integrations with Ad Manager – AdSense and Google Ad Manager (AdX) – rely on inter-tag communication to synchronize logged IDs.
 When publishers serve their AdSense or AdX ads through Ad Manager, it will fetch the ad creative from the other system via a server side connection.
 No AdSense or AdX tag is ever served directly onto the page and therefore the Analytics 360 tag cannot communicate directly with AdSense or AdX.
 Instead, Analytics 360 gets information about those ads from Ad Manager and displays them within the GAM Backfill tab of the Analytics 360 publisher report.

 Because there’s no AdSense or AdX tag on the page when these sources are served through Ad Manager, data from those events won’t show up in Analytics 360 under the AdSense or AdX specific integrations tabs.
 Instead, you'll find data from AdSense and Adx under the GAM Backfill tab in Analytics 360.

 View Google Ad Manager reports in Analytics 360

 Once you’ve set up the Ad Manager reporting integration, you’ll be able to see your Ad Manager data in Analytics 360.
 You’ll find the reports in Analytics 360 > Behavior > Publisher.
 Available reports include: